dotnet/docs-aspire/docs/caching/stackexchange-redis-output-caching-component.md

 [!INCLUDE [component-health-checks](../includes/component-health-checks.md)]

-The .NET Aspire StackExchange Redis output caching component handles the following:
+The .NET Aspire Stack Exchange Redis output caching component handles the following:

 - Adds the `StackExchange.Redis` health check, tries to open the connection and throws when it fails.
 - Integrates with the `/health` HTTP endpoint, which specifies all registered health checks must pass for app to be considered ready to accept traffic.